secured lock Secured with SHA-256 Encryption

 Loss ratio is the ratio between the total payout made by the company against the total premiums earned.

-A higher than average loss ratio would mean that the company is sustaining losses and paying more than it earned.
-It would also indicate that the premiums might increase in the near future.
+A higher-than-average loss ratio would mean the company is sustaining losses and paying more than it earned.
+It would also indicate that premiums might increase in the near future.

-A less than average loss ratio may indicate that a company is not paying claims regularly.
-It may indicate that you may experience difficulty in claim processing.
+A less-than-average loss ratio may indicate that a company is not paying claims regularly.
+This may indicate that you may experience difficulty processing your claim.

 Enter your ZIP code below to compare auto insurance rates.